nearform/udaru/README.md

 ## Security

-Please ignore any security bad practices at the minute!
+Please ignore any security bad practices at the minute, as the security stories have not yet been implemented